If you're looking to shield your Windows PC, Mac or Android device from malware, we're here to help you pick the right protection.

 If you've decided to pay for antivirus protection, and you have a lot of computers and smartphones, check out the bundles that cover several Windows, OS X and Android devices for a single price.

-For example, does the same, but with better malware detection, for $120 per year (currently 50 percent off).protects an unlimited number of devices for $95 per year;
+For example, McAfee LiveSafe protects an unlimited number of devices for $95 per year; Bitdefender Family Pack does the same, but with better malware detection, for $120 per year (currently 50 percent off).

 Anti-malware software is not antivirus software.